hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 This method will retrieve the same warning messages shown in EUCLID Science Archive with information about service degradation.

+**Note:** to reduce verbosity, all the examples listed in the page has been trimmed and only the first 3 (or 5) output lines are displayed.

 0. Euclid science archive systems